 Arts for Everyone

 Music, murals, movies….
 The arts express the personality, and spirit of our community.
 We will continue our support for integrating the arts into every infrastructure project, and public space across Madison.
 We should explore how we can make more room for creativity in street signage, multiple uses for public spaces and arts incubators.
+I will support and empower local artists by providing a platform for them to share their work with the city and the world.

 Madison must continue to work with our state’s flagship university to create a safe environment for students, faculty, staff, and their neighbors.
 There is room to collaborate to create new affordable housing choices, and expand convenient transit options.
 And there is real potential to build on the success of research park through new development.
+By working with the incredible people and resources at the university, the city of Madison can continue to be a leader for the state and country.